sketch204/ActivityIndicators/README.md

 # ActivityIndicators

-Use this small library to add a simple activity indicators to your `SwiftUI` apps!
+Use this small library to add a simple activity indicator to your `SwiftUI` apps!

 ![demo gif](https://github.com/sketch204/ActivityIndicators/blob/master/demo.gif)